tizianocitro/hood-framework/README.md

 ## Use Cases

-- [CS-CONNECT](https://github.com/tizianocitro/cs-aware-next-cs-connect): open-source collaboration platform built with HOOD for the Horizon Europe CS-AWARE-NEXT project, which aims to improve the cybersecurity management and collaboration capabilities of organizations and local or regional supply network.
+- [CS-CONNECT](https://github.com/tizianocitro/cs-aware-next-cs-connect): open-source collaboration platform built with HOOD for the Horizon Europe CS-AWARE-NEXT project, which aims to improve the cybersecurity management and collaboration capabilities of organizations and local or regional supply networks.
 - [Climate Change](https://github.com/tizianocitro/climate-change): open-source collaboration platform created with HOOD to identify Information Disorder in climate change discussions.

-Other implementations are available in dedicated directories within this repositories.
+Other implementations are available in dedicated directories within this repository.

 ## Papers